Skip to main content

 Confidential.
 Independent.
 Impartial.
 Informal.

-If you experience any kind of workplace issue and you are not sure what to do or who to talk to, the ombuds team is here for you!
+If you experience any issues related to your work or studies and you are not sure what to do or who to talk to, the ombuds team is here for you!

 We can help with any workplace issue, including: